 School librarians are set with the challenging task of juggling various roles throughout their day.
-Between resourcing the curriculum, promoting active involvement in the library, and teaching library and information literacy skills, library staff also tend to a multitude of day-to-day activities, including loans, cataloguing and acquisitions.
+Between resourcing the curriculum, promoting active involvement in the library, and teaching library and information literacy skills, library staff also tend to a multitude of daily-to-day activities, including loans, cataloguing and acquisitions.

 SCIS is a central cataloguing agency that provides access to a comprehensive database of catalogue records and cover images for print and digital resources.
 A wide range of publishers work with SCIS to ensure the diverse cataloguing needs of schools are met.